dtcristo/tap-racer/README.md

 To start your Phoenix server:

 - Install dependencies with `mix deps.get`
+- Create and migrate your database with `mix ecto.setup`
-- Install Node.js dependencies with `cd assets && yarn install`
+- Install Node.js dependencies with `npm install` inside the `assets` directory
 - Start Phoenix endpoint with `mix phx.server`

 Visit [hostname:4000/console](http://hostname:4000/console) on your desktop to view the game console.
 Replace `hostname` with your LAN IP address or hostname.